 Here you can buy single origin Ugandan coffee beans, known as the Ugandan Bugusi AA.

 We roast these to a medium level and you can buy whole coffee beans or have them ground by us if you prefer by selecting the desired grind type before you add the product to your shopping cart.

 Our grinding is performed by using freshly roasted coffee beans setting the grinder to suit your brew method, the bags are then sealed immediately - all grinding is done just minutes before your coffee is placed into cartons and then sent that day from our warehouse - we do not hold ground coffee.

-Single origin Ugandan coffee has often suffered from bad reputation due to a decent portion of each season's coffee crops being lower quality, cheaper offerings.
-These are often favoured by the large, low-cost coffee roasters seeking cheap, good flavoured blenders.
+Single origin Ugandan coffee has often suffered from bad reputation due to the large market for commodity, lower quality, cheaper offerings.

 You will appreciate the bold, rich and complex taste with earthy flavors if you like your coffee black.

 Bugisu is a region in eastern Uganda where the coffee is grown at moderately high elevations (1,300 to 2,600 meters) on the slopes of Mount Elgon.
 It is a lovely area and tourists also visit there for the hiking opportunities.